Labor

 3. Invest in the Right Technology

 Your POS should be your money-saving hub.
-With POS data and analytics and self-ordering kiosks, you can give your business the tools it needs to deal with rising restaurant hourly wage rates.
+With POS data and analytics and a robust labor management solution, you can give your business the tools it needs to deal with rising restaurant hourly wage rates.

 POS Labor Reports